-The rights granted under this Agreement authorize only the rights granted hereunder and do not take the place of any other franchise, license, or permit which might be required by law of the Grantee.
+The franchise granted under this Agreement authorizes only the rights granted pursuant to Paragraph 2 and does not take the place of any other franchise, license, or permit which might be required by law of the Grantee.

 15. PREFERENTIAL PRACTICES PROHIBITED